php-repos/phpkg-documentations/customization.md

 ### Entry Points

-This config should point to your entry points files.
-For example, let's assume you have 2 entry points, one for HTTP requests and one for CLI requests.
-For HTTP requests, the file is in `{PROJECT_ROOT_DIRECTORY}/public/index.php` and for CLI, the entry file is `{PROJECT_ROOT_DIRECTORY}/cli-runner.php`. in this case, you need to define entry points as follows:

 This section allows you to specify the entry points of your application.
 For example, if you have separate entry points for HTTP requests and CLI requests like: